How TZIELD is given

 - Confirm the dates, times, and locations of the infusions and discuss any additional questions you have

-Connect with TZIELD COMPASS, who can:
+Connect with TZIELD COMPASS, which can:

 - Help with infusion scheduling and coordinating travel logistics if needed